bateman/PyRays/docs/index.md

 > Edit the `pyproject.toml` to add/remove dependencies before running `make install`.
 Otherwise, you can add and remove dependencies later using `uv add` and `uv remove` commands.

 > [!NOTE]
-> The `PROJECT_NAME` var will be converted to lowercase and whitespaces will be replaced by `_`.
+> The `name` field in `pyproject.toml` will be converted to lowercase and whitespaces will be replaced by `_`.
 This value will be the name of your project module.

 > [!CAUTION]
 > The `Makefile.env` should specify at least the `PYTHON_VERSION=...`.
 Otherwise, the GitHub Actions will fail.
 Also, make sure that the Python version specified in `Makefile.env` (e.g., 3.12.1) satisfies the requirements in `pyproject.toml` file (e.g., python = "^3.12").